-The following sample project built using the FlexRule decision automation platform shows how to select the questions dynamically.
-FlexRule’s decision engine decides which question to be displayed based on the answer provided by the user.
+The following sample project building a dynamic questionnaire using the FlexRule decision automation platform shows how to select the questions dynamically.
+FlexRule's decision engine decides which question to be displayed based on the answer provided by the user.

 We used a Decision Table to define the questions, answers, and the next question.
 The questions can be in any data type in any type of form field.
 For example,

 - Single answer (i.e. Numeric, Text, Boolean, etc.)